Research Leader, Comparative Seed Biology

-- BSc (Hons) Biology, University of Sussex (1999)
+- BSc (Hons) Biology, Univ.
+Sussex, 1999

 Kranner, I., & Seal, C. E. (2013).
 Salt stress, signalling and redox control in seeds.
 Functional Plant Biology 40: 848-859.
 Available online

-Kranner, I., Minibayeva, F. V., Beckett, R. P., & Seal, C. E. (2010).
+Kranner, I., Minibayeva, F. V., Beckett, R. P. & Seal, C. E. (2010).
 What is stress?
 Concepts, definitions and applications in seed science.
 New Phytologist 188: 655-673.
 Available online